Billings Montana residents say they saw Chinese balloon “hovering in place” for extended periods of time; US now says balloon “intentional” - NewsBreak

 The U.S. government officially releasing a statement Friday afternoon that officials consider the balloon’s entry into Northern America “intentional.”

-The Pentagon issuing a statement Friday the balloon is expected to remain over U.S. airspace “for a few days,” Air Force Brig.
+The Pentagon issuing a statement Friday that byte balloon is expected to remain over U.S. airspace “for a few days,” Air Force Brig.
 Gen. Patrick Ryder, a Pentagon spokesman.

 The balloon was drifting at an altitude of 60,000 feet “somewhere over the center” of the country Friday.